QuangVo97/Final-Project/README.md

 - **Stress Relief Activities**: Lastly, the dataset explores the activities students engage in to manage stress.
   >> Column: | stress_relief_activities |

+## 0. Using tools and platform
+### Tools: Python
+- Model:
+    - Ordinal Model-Ordinal Logistic Regression: It is a regression model designed to predict the probability that an observation falls into a specific level of an ordinal dependent variable, based on independent variables.
+    - Kruskal-Wallis: support statistical analysis
+    - Mann-Whitney U test: It is a non-parametric statistical method used to compare the differences between two independent groups
+    - Chart (pỉe chart, Box Plot, Bar Plot, ..)
+- Platform: Colab
+## 1. Data processing
+- 1.1 Import liberies
+- 1.2 Where is data come from and what are they contained?
+- 1.3 What do we have for data overview?
+## 2. Exploratory Data Analysis - EDA
+- 2.1 Demographics: Who are the students in this study?
+- 2.2 Academic Profile: What do they study, how do they study, and how do they feel about studying?
+- 2.3 Mental Health: What mental challenges are affecting them?
+- 2.4 Habits and Activities: How do they live and cope with stress?
+- 2.5 The relationship between stressors and mental health.
+    - Are there differences between male and female students when it comes to facing anxiety?
+    - Does academic pressure impact depression?
+    - The relationship between stressors and mental health
+## 3. Focusing on these key stressors to gain a comprehensive understanding of the factors affecting university students' mental health
+- What is the relationship between categorical factors and depression/anxiety?
+- How does academic pressure and financial_concerns affect anxiety and depression?
+## 4. Hypothetical Scenario
+## 5. Conclusion and Recommendation